HITECHCRIME/HC_SG75_Kolektywny_Ryzomat/README.md

 ## Project Data

 Flagship track of the Ryzomat EP touching on the issues of civilization, interconnectedness and human nature.
+Song uses the theory of rhizome as a basis for creative expression.

 **Title:** Ryzomat / **Featuring:** MOTHNODE